navis-org/fafbseg-py/docs/examples/merge_neuron.rst

    - ...

 Next, start the actual commit process (see video below for a demonstration).
-See :func:`fafbseg.merge_neuron` for additional parameters.
+See :func:`fafbseg.merge_neuron` for additional parameters!

 .. code-block:: python